eliseomartelli/eliseomartelli.it/data/blog/2025-04-14-updates-from-last-week.md

 frequently and gradually overcoming my fear of expressing my thoughts in public.

-Last Saturday, I had a pleasant conversation with a friend of mine, Cesare Nai, who is currently working on [Miraggio](https://miraggiomag.substack.com), a blog/newsletter created through a series of interviews with photographers.

 We both simultaneously realized, at a distance of about 100 kilometers, that our pursuit of perfection in every aspect of our lives has unfortunately